-- 11.5 More specifically, all the LBPL shall put in place a system of maintaining proper record of the nature and value of transactions which hasbeen prescribed under Rule 3 of PML Rules as mentioned below: - 11.5.1 all cash transactions of the value of more than ten lakh rupees or its equivalent in foreign currency; - 11.5.2 all series of cash transactions integrally connected to each other which have been individually valued below rupees ten lakh or its equivalent inforeign currency where such series of transactions have taken place within a month and the monthly aggregate exceeds an amount of ten lakh rupees or its equivalent in foreign currency; It may, however, be clarified that for the purpose of suspicious transactions reporting, apart from 'transactions integrally connected', 'transactions remotely connected or related' shall also be considered. - 11.5.3 all cash transactions where forged or counterfeit currency notes or banknotes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions; - 11.5.4 all suspicious transactions whether or not made in cash and including, inter-alia, credits or debits into or from any non-monetary account such as demat account, security account maintained by LBPL.
+- the purpose of suspicious transactions reporting, apart from 'transactions integrally connected', 'transactions remotely connected or related' shall also be considered. - 13.5.3 all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions; - 13.5.4 all suspicious transactions whether or not made in cash and including, inter-alia, credits or debits into or from any non-monetary account such as DEMAT account, security account maintained by LBPL.

-12 Retention of Records
+14 Retention of Records

-- 12.1 LBPL shall take appropriate steps to evolve an internal mechanism for proper maintenance and preservation of such records and information in a manner that allows easy and quick retrieval of data as and when requested by the competent authorities.
-Further, the records mentioned in Rule 3 of PML Rules have to be maintained and preserved for a period of five years from the date of transactions between the client and intermediary. - 12.2 As stated in paragraph 6.1 and 6.2, of this Policy LBPL shall formulate and implement the CIP containing the requirements as laid down in Rule 9 of the PML Rules and such other additional requirements that it considers appropriate.
-Records evidencing the identity of its clients and beneficial owners as well as account files and business correspondence shall be maintained and preserved for a period of five years after the business relationship between a client and intermediary has ended or the account has been closed, whichever is later. - 12.3 In situations where the records relate to on-going investigations or transactions which have been the subject of a suspicious transaction reporting, they shall be retained until it is confirmed that the case has been closed. - 12.4 LBPL shall maintain and preserve the records of information related to transactions, whether attempted or executed, which are reported to the Director, FIU IND, as required under Rules 7 and 8 of the PML Rules, for a period of five years from the date of the transaction between the client and LBPL.
+LBPL shall take appropriate steps to evolve an internal mechanism for proper maintenance and preservation of such records and information in a manner that allows easy and quick retrieval of data as and when requested by the competent authorities.
+Further, the records mentioned in Rule 3 of PML Rules have to be maintained and preserved for a period of five years from the date of transactions between the client and intermediary.

+As stated in paragraph 8.1 and 8.2, of this Policy LBPL shall formulate and implement the CIP containing the requirements as laid down in Rule 9 of the PML Rules and such other additional requirements that it considers appropriate.
+Records evidencing the identity of its clients and beneficial owners as well as account files and business correspondence shall be maintained and preserved for a period of five years after the business relationship between a client and intermediary has ended or the account has been closed, whichever is later.

+- 14.2 In situations where the records relate to on-going investigations or transactions which have been the subject of a suspicious transaction reporting, they shall be retained until it is confirmed that the case has been closed. - LBPL shall maintain and preserve the records of information related to transactions, whether attempted or executed, which are reported to the Director, FIU IND, as required under Rules 7 and 8 of the PML Rules, for a period of five years from the date of the transaction between the client and LBPL.